Asquera/elasticsearch-workshop-book/src/queries/introduction.md

 }'
 ```

-This uses the [Index API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html) to create a new index with a mapping.
+This uses the [Create Index API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html) to create a new index with a mapping.
 When successful a new index named `hello_world` is created.
 This index is empty and does not contain any documents yet.
 The only defined field for now is `title` (of type [keyword](https://www.elastic.co/guide/en/elasticsearch/reference/current/keyword.html)).

 > **Note** the command assumes there is an Elasticsearch instance accessible at [localhost:9200](http://localhost:9200).